Facade of Alcobaça Monastery with twin bell towers, Lisbon.

 Alcobaça Monastery interior with vaulted arches and stone columns.

-• The upper floor of the cloister is closed to the public for security reasons.
+• The upper cloister level remains closed due to security concerns.

-• Each attraction can be visited only once with the use of the card.
+• Each attraction can be visited only once per card usage.

-• The card does not include fast-track entry to the attractions.
+• The Lisbon Card does not provide fast-track entry to any attractions.

-• All cards must be exchanged at the same redemption point.
+• All cards must be exchanged at a single designated point of redemption.

-• Please note that most national monuments are closed on the following dates: 1 Jan, Easter Sunday, 1 May, 24 & 25 Dec, and on municipal holidays (13 June in Lisbon & 29 June in Sintra).
+Note that most national monuments are closed on 1 Jan, Easter Sunday, 1 May, 24 & 25 Dec, and local holidays (13 June in Lisbon & 29 June in Sintra).

 Alcobaça Monastery interior with vaulted arches and stone columns, Portugal.